 Even with the lower assumption of PTER in the current study, this number still implies that the lowest income families in the report are spending, on average, 40 percent of their incomes on rent, with that portion being as high as 79 percent in New York City and 72 percent in Washington, DC.
 However, viewed in the context of some DC metro area statistics it may not be that unrealistic.
-In 2017, of renters earning less than \$50,000/year, more than 80 percent were spending more than 30 percent of their income in rent.14 Further, a 2016 DC Fiscal Policy Institute analysis of 2014 Census data found that 42 percent of extremely low-income renters (between \$16,100 - \$32,100/year for a family of four) in DC paid 80 percent of their income in rent.15
+In 2017, of renters earning less than \$50,000/year, more than 80 percent were spending more than 30 percent of their income in rent.
+Further, a 2016 DC Fiscal Policy Institute analysis of 2014 Census data found that 42 percent of extremely low-income renters (between \$16,100 - \$32,100/year for a family of four) in DC paid 80 percent of their income or more in rent, while over half of renters at this income level paid more than half of their income in rent.
+15